manishrana7/icet-manish/doc/userguide/source/advanced/index.rst

 This section demonstrates the use of :program:`icet` via a set of examples that showcase different features and modes of usage.

+The scripts in this section can be downloaded as
+`a single zip archive <../advanced_tutorial.zip>`_.

 .. toctree::
    :maxdepth: 1
    :caption: Contents